unboxed/unboxed.co/source/blog/2015-12-07-event-the-50k-springboard.md

 Stakeholders can get hooked on the condition of certainty.
 Go on a journey with them and try to reduce the dosage of certainty.
 Try to take away the illusion of certainty in a way that’s respectful and meets them where they’re at.
 The game is to try and give them a soft landing - to protect them and to protect you.<br/>

 ###It’s more about stakeholder one-to-one
 Break down what you’re doing into smaller chunks, from a budget perspective.
 In terms of building trust, in having the stakeholder allowing you to spend a small amount of money, rather than give them lots of detail on how you’re going to spend the big pot of money, it’s more about the one-to-one with the stakeholders.
-Those who are ultimately giving the approval for the funds.<br/>
+Those who are ultimately giving the approval for the funds.

 ###Communicate the value
 How do you communicate the value of the money you’re spending?
 It’s less about how you communicate value and more about how you make your stakeholders feel something.
 How do you make you stakeholders feel proud?
 How do you make your stakeholders feel energised?
 In the same way as when you’re designing software, you think about the user experience.
-When managing stakeholders, ask the same question – what is the user experience of the stakeholder?<br/>
+When managing stakeholders, ask the same question – what is the user experience of the stakeholder?

 ###Get stakeholders excited
 When it comes to delivering, it’s really about going into the room and thinking less about the spreadsheets, the numbers and the money you’re asking for, but starting upfront with getting stakeholders into the wireframes and having a play, and feel excited and proud of what you’ve all done, as a team.
-Then the money conversation becomes much easier.<br/>
+Then the money conversation becomes much easier.
 <br/>

 ## Talk 3: How to demonstrate value quickly and get buy-in early